How to make money as a teen: 9 ideas

 Some focus groups and survey sites allow teens to take paid surveys with parental consent.
 There’s a minimum age for you to participate, depending on the website.

-This is one of the ways on how to make money online as a teen.
+Participating in surveys is one of the ways to make money online as a teen and can help you earn income from the comfort of your home.

 But before you participate in these online surveys, we advise you to keep these things in mind first:

 Taking online surveys is best for earning small amounts in your free time.
-It's not one of those online jobs that pay you a lot.
+If you’re already spending time during breaks or while waiting for your bus, you can use that time to complete surveys and earn a bit extra.
+However, keep in mind that while surveys are a good way to earn extra cash, they do not provide a steady income.
+It’s not one of those online jobs that pay you a lot.
 But you can earn points and real cash while waiting for your bus, during study breaks, or on weekends.

 8. Use passive income apps that work in the background